jaseg/openmind/README.md

 any of the ADC inputs - so you can connect some auxiliary signal to this pin and measure it with any ADC.

 The pad on the bottom side of the board is intended to be used to surface-mount type 261k or 269k 9v battery connectors (available at digikey).
-I did not yet check this, but I will as soon as I order at digikey.
+I did not yet physically check it, but I will as soon as I order at digikey.

 Software/driver
 ---------------